A New Text Message Monitor for Sentiment Insights in Bark’s Parent Dashboard

 A Few Things to Remember

-This new feature tracks sentiment in your child’s language, and it may not directly correlate to their individual moods or emotions.
+This new text message monitor feature tracks sentiment in your child’s language, and it may not directly correlate to their individual moods or emotions.
 Negative expression is not always bad, and positive expression doesn’t always mean things are great.
 Also, some kids may communicate in a more sarcastic manner using language that seems negative, but is actually just an expression of their sense of humor.
 It’s also important to keep things in perspective: most of your child’s online activities will be neutral in tone.

 Of course, having a better understanding of your child’s sentiments is no replacement for having ongoing and supportive conversations — in fact, this feature is meant to help provide your family with clearer avenues to these sorts of discussions that can help make growing up a little easier.